 5. Milk-Bone Peanut Buttery Bites Soft Dog Treats

-- Made with Jif peanut butter for authentic taste
+- Made with Jif peanut butter: Provides authentic flavor dogs crave

-- No artificial colors or fillers for peace of mind
+- No artificial colors or fillers: Focuses on high-quality ingredients

 - No artificial colors or fillers